jessicaschmilovich/Moodify/README.md

 # Moodify
-Moodify is a program that recommends music based on the user’s current mood.
+Moodify is a Python program developed in Jupyter Notebook that recommends music based on the user’s current mood.
 It maps each mood to a specific set of music genres, then retrieves tracks that match those genres.
 Users input their mood, and the program generates a playlist of songs aligned with that emotional state.
 It uses a mood analyzer to select genres and connects to Spotify to search for relevant tracks.
 The recommendations are displayed with song title, artist, and a link to listen.

 **Features:**